mamewotoko/malarm/README.md

 3. Build and run on your target device

 ## TODO (bugs?):
-- add interface for Playlist
+- add interface file for Playlist
-- implement music player as Service to play long time -- or use native player
+- implement music player as Service to play long time
+- switch web page by gesture (2 finger) or horizontal scroll bar?
 - editable playlist support
 - use au music player?
 - make COOL widget to set alarm